What we do (clinical neurophysiology)

 An appointment will usually last between 30 minutes and an hour, depending on your problem and the extent of testing needed.

-Find out more, including how to prepare for your study, in our nerve conduction studies patient information guide.
+Find out more, including how to prepare for your study, in our nerve conduction studies patient information guide, which can be found at the bottom of this page.

 In addition to nerve conduction studies, your doctor might perform another test to record the electrical activity of your muscles.